Photos by Meg Minard , Stadium Journey

 Grand Canyon Baseball

-Upgrades and renovations often make a remarkable impact on a sports venue and this is certainly true of GCU Ballpark in Phoenix, AZ.
-Grand Canyon University Antelopes, ‘Lopes for short, play their baseball games in the D1 Western Athletic Conference (WAC) at the newly upgraded Brazell Field at GCU Ballpark.
+Upgrades and renovations often make a remarkable impact on a sports venue, and this is certainly true of GCU Ballpark in Phoenix, AZ.
+The Grand Canyon University Antelopes (‘Lopes for short) play their baseball games in the D1 Western Athletic Conference (WAC) at the recently upgraded Brazell Field at GCU Ballpark.

 GCU baseball began in 1953.
 The existing stadium first opened at its current site in 1962.
 Grand Canyon University started transitioning from DII to DI in 2013.
-As part of this, all athletic facilities were upgraded, including the ballpark.
-Gone are the metal bleachers and in their place are purple chair back seats around the entire diamond, a roof, a turf berm, and a right field patio.
+As part of this, the university upgraded all its athletic facilities, including the ballpark.
+Gone are the metal bleachers, and in their place are purple chair back seats around the entire diamond, a roof, a turf berm, and a right field patio.
 Other amenities include a multi-room press box, wireless internet access, and an upper-level concourse.

 Food & Beverage 3